 The duckweed or water lentil has a long history in natural and herbal medicine.
 Duckweed has been used to treat respiratory, rheumatic problems, body temperature regulation, and urinary ailments.
 The anti-inflammatory and diuretic properties of duckweed, likely due to its high flavonoid content, are used to bring the body back to its natural balance.
 Duckweed elixir supports natural detoxification of organs and is ideal as companion therapy for treating acute and chronic diseases.

-In the ancient tradition, duckweed is sued to treat chronic health conditions such as chest pain, constant colds, gastrointestinal deficiencies, and colorectal pain.
+In the ancient tradition, duckweed is used to treat chronic health conditions such as chest pain, constant colds, gastrointestinal deficiencies, and colorectal pain.
 Hildegard described these symptoms as a state of “vicht”, or as we would say today, pre-cancerous.
 Hildegard recommended an herbal mixture using duckweed to prevent “vicht”.

 Hildegard’s duckweed formula is used to strengthen the body’s vital forces, particularly during periods of exhaustion.
 Seasonally, this state arises commonly during the autumn months.
 Therefore, autumn represents the ideal time to start a 4-week treatment with a duckweed formula to strengthen the immune system and restore vitality.